 Parents should bring their children to consult an optometrist for a comprehensive eye exam if a visual problem, such as acquiring myopia, is suspected.
 The optometrist will perform a refraction test and detect for any other eye health conditions.
 If the child has myopia, the optometrist will prescribe appropriate glasses and provide suggestions to control further development of the issue.
 Parents should bring their children to consult an ophthalmologist for medical or surgical treatment if a medical problem in the eye is suspected, such as getting a painful and swollen sty on the eyelid that does not go away after being treated by the GP.

-Optometrists are primary care providers for visual and eye problems and are qualified to provide comprehensive eye examinations, use diagnostic drugs and prescribe optical aids.
+Optometrists are primary care providers for vision and eye problems and are qualified to provide comprehensive eye examinations, use diagnostic drugs and prescribe optical aids.
 They provide refraction exams and dispense optical aids (e.g., spectacles and contact lenses) and detect, diagnose and manage eye diseases.